 - Use larger pieces of food.
 Try wedging fruits, veggies, or large dog biscuits into the Kong opening.

 Simply fill with a favorite Kong recipe and freeze overnight!

 For a frozen Kong-sicle treat, seal off the smaller hole with peanut butter or cheese (whatever provides a decent seal).
 Turn the Kong upside down and place in a mug, with large hole facing up.
 Fill the Kong up with chicken or beef broth, then insert the mug with the Kong into the freezer.
 Leave it for a night, and then you’ll have frozen treat for your lucky dog!

-It’s also smart to give your dog chew toys (like bully sticks) that will take them some time to go through – having something for your dog to do is essential.
+It’s also smart to give your dog chew toys (like bully sticks or elk antler chews) that will take them some time to go through – having something for your dog to do is essential.
 If your dog has a mighty mouth, make sure to only seek out dog toys specifically made for aggressive chewers.
 Luckily, Kong is one of those toys made with tough chewers in mind!